-By contrast, \gflownets has very high percentage of smallest-degree nodes selection for all three parts. \difusco has low percentage for all three parts.
-Both perform significantly worse than the best-performing algorithms.
-This suggests that these methods might fail to utilize (\difusco) or emphasize too much (\gflownets) on simple yet highly effective heuristics, such as greedily selecting the smallest-degree node, which may partly explain their performance limitations.
+Through serialization, we observe distinct differences in node selection patterns among algorithms.
+Our findings suggest that AI-based methods might fail to utilize (\pcqo and \difusco) or emphasize too much (\gflownets) on simple yet highly effective heuristics, such as greedily selecting the smallest-degree node, which may partly explain their performance limitations.

 In \cref{sec:comparison-lwd}, we perform a \emph{pseudo-natural serialization} for \lwd. \lwd is also a non-backtracking algorithm like \gflownets, but it does not have a ``natural serialization" like \gflownets (\cref{sec:comp-gflownets}) because it chooses several nodes in a step.
 The \emph{pseudo-natural serialization} performs serialization in each step of \lwd.
 The results in \cref{fig:toprank-lwd} align with our ``counterfactual" serialization results here.